MarciaBM/electron-react-spring/README.md

 Although the Java backend is running locally, it is more secure to load the page with Node integration disabled (defualt behavior).
 This prevents third-party JavaScript libraries used by your web app from accessing Node directly, and mitigates the risk if your app navigates to external website.

 The access to Node can be selectively re-introduced back to the web app via [preload.js](electron/preload.js), which defines a set of API on a global `window.interop` object.
-This object is provided by the Vue app instance in [main.ts](vue/src/main.ts) for injection into Vue components via key `KEY_INTEROP`.
+This object is provided by the React app instance in [main.tsx](react/src/main.tsx) for injection into React components via contexts.
 This allows any UI component to call the API.

 ### Log Aggregation

-The log messages from Electron, Vue and Spring apps are aggregated into the [electron logger](https://www.npmjs.com/package/electron-log) in Electron app.
+The log messages from Electron, React and Spring apps are aggregated into the [electron logger](https://www.npmjs.com/package/electron-log) in Electron app.
 By default it writes logs to the following locations:

 - on Linux: `~/.config/{app name}/logs/{process type}.log`
 - on macOS: `~/Library/Logs/{app name}/{process type}.log`
 - on Windows: `%USERPROFILE%\AppData\Roaming\{app name}\logs\{process type}.log`

-In the Vue app, the electron logger is wrapped by the `log` property of `window.interop` object.
-This `log` object is provided by Vue app instance in [main.ts](vue/src/main.ts) for injection into Vue components via key `KEY_LOG`.
+In the React app, the electron logger is wrapped by the `log` property of `window.interop` object.
+This `log` object is provided by React app instance in [main.tsx](react/src/main.tsx) for injection into React components via contexts.
 Calling `$log.info(...)` will send the log messages (after attaching a prefix to identify it is from UI) to electron logger.
 Other logging level works in the same way.

 In the Spring app, `logback-spring.xml` configuration sends the log to console, which is the standard output received by the Electron app.
 The logback message pattern put the log level (`INFO`, `DEBUG`, etc.) at the begining of the message so that Electron app checks and calls the corresponding function (`info`, `debug`, etc.) on the electron logger.